RKrahl/git-props/README.rst

   This package is used to extract some metadata such as the version number out of git, the version control system.
-All releases embed the metadata in the distribution.
+All releases embed that metadata in the distribution.
 So this package is only needed to build out of the plain development source tree as cloned from GitHub, but not to build a release distribution.

 + `pytest`_ >= 3.0